jrnewton/udemy-css-complete-guide/NOTES.md

 ## REM vs EM

 * EM - font size is based on current element _and_ ancestors.
 This can lead to unexpected sizes.
-* REM - fonts ize is based on root element font size.
+* REM - font size is based on root element font size.